20241 - Nuclear Security Summer School

 Module 2.
 Nuclear Security System Design and Analysis (July 17-21, 2023)

-Participants will design a security system for a hypothetical facility to protect against a hypothetical design basis threat.
-You will be able to select a hypothetical facility that most aligns with their interests, such as a small modular reactor, light water reactor, research reactor, multiple facility complex, fuel fabrication facility, reprocessing facility, or fuel fabrication plant.
-Participants will work in groups and be guided by a mentor from one of the primary stakeholders.
+Students will design a security system for a hypothetical facility to protect against a hypothetical design basis threat.
+Students will be able to select a hypothetical facility that most aligns with their interests, such as a small modular reactor, light water reactor, research reactor, multiple facility complex, fuel fabrication facility, reprocessing facility, or fuel fabrication plant.
+Students will work in groups and be guided by a mentor.

 Who Should Attend